What Tools Do You Need To Change Brake Pads and Rotors?

 8. Gloves

 Always try to use gloves when you work in your car.
-They will protect your hands from chemicals and dirt.
-Plus, you will spend less time washing your hands afterward.
+They will protect your hands from chemicals and dirt, and you will spend less time washing your hands afterward.

 9. Dust Mask and Safety Glasses

 Last but not least are the dust mask and safety glasses.
 Use a dust mask to avoid breathing the dust on your wheel or brake pads and rotors.
-While the glasses can save your eyes in case metals or screwdrivers fly around.
+At the same time, the glasses can save your eyes if metals or screwdrivers fly around.

 The cost for brake service can range from a couple hundred to eight hundred dollars.
 The brake pad and rotor parts are inexpensive, but the labor makes this repair very expensive.
 So why not replace your brake pads and rotors and save money?